SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

       > sqlite :memory:
       > ```

-3. SQLite keeps track of which pages are journaled by the current transaction using a bitmap in the memory.
+3. SQLite keeps track of which pages are journaled (modified) by the current transaction using a bitmap in the memory.

    > Seems that SQLite does not use roaring bitmap though

+   > QUES: why does SQLite need to track this?

 ## 4.3.1 Logging protocol